TreeKat71/30DaysOfAirflow/day5_python_oper/README.md

 Python Operator
 ------------
-In this section, I want to design a pipeline to get S&P 500 value and send it to myself.
+In this section, I want to design a pipeline to get S&P 500 value and send an email as an alert to myself.

 This section will cover operators below
 - DummyOperator